Xiaoyin96/GAN-GMAN-for-CIFAR-MNIST/README.md

-# Project name: Extensions to Generative Adversarial Neural Networks for Image Generation
+# Extensions to Generative Adversarial Neural Networks for Image Generation

 ## Desciption
 This is a final project developed by Jim Jiayi Xu, Zhao Binglin, Xiufeng Zhao, Xiaoyin Yang, Liang Hou for UCSD Fall 2018 ee285 course.